Skip to the main content

 Denturist

-Denturists are primary health care providers who specialize in oral prosthesis (full and partial dentures and dental implants).
-Together with other health care professionals, they assess, design, make, repair and insert complete and removable partial dentures.
-They also diagnose related problems.
+Denturists are primary health-care providers who specialize in oral prosthesis (full, partial, and implant-supported dentures).
+They assess, design, make, repair, and insert complete and removable partial dentures.
+Working together with other professionals, they diagnose related health-care problems.

-Denturists are trained in clinic (in-mouth) procedures and the associated lab procedures for the required treatments.
+Denturists are trained in clinical and laboratory procedures for the required treatments.

 NOC Codes